Deadweight loss: Variation based on taxes

-Deadweight loss of a monopoly
+Monopolies

 A deadweight loss occurs with monopolies in the same way that a tax causes deadweight loss.
-When a monopoly, as a "tax collector," charges a price in order to consolidate its power above marginal cost, it drives a "wedge" between the costs born by the consumer and supplier.
+When a monopoly, as a "tax collector", charges a price in order to consolidate its power above marginal cost, it drives a "wedge" between the costs born by the consumer and supplier.
 Imposing this effective tax distorts the market outcome, and the wedge causes a decrease in the quantity sold, below the social optimum.
 It is important to remember the difference between the two cases: whereas the government receives the revenue from a genuine tax, monopoly profits are collected by a private firm.